 Although my serious interest in photography began with a multi-year immersion in large format film photography where I took mostly landscapes and still lifes with a heavy 4×5 view camera, I have evolved into a street photographer who relies on a lightweight digital rangefinder.
 In spite of the near 180-degree reversal in equipment, medium and subject, I believe the training in large format has given me a deeper appreciation of composition, depth of field and exposure that is quite beneficial in making my images.

-The desire to tell a story may also influence my style: I like sharply focused images with a full tonal range, pulling in as much detail as I can in the shadows.
-Most all my work is black and white with a colder toning.
-These choices tend to echo the approach of documentary filmmakers and photojournalists looking to capture a scene in detail without the distraction of color.
+The desire to tell a story may also influence my style: I like sharply focused images with a full tonal range pulling detail into the shadows.
+Almost all my work is black and white with a colder toning.
+These choices echo the approach of documentary filmmakers and photojournalists looking to capture a scene in detail without the distraction of color.

 Both the desire to tell a story and the urge to tell it with a clean, crisp image might be best summed up in the quote “f/8 and be there,” attributed to famous New York photojournalist and street photographer Arthur “Weegee” Fellig. f/8 as a f-stop setting suggests good depth of field and sufficient exposure for sharp image, and “being there” implies putting oneself in the right place at the right time to capture a compelling interaction.